socialize/socialize-sdk-ios/Documentation/sphinx/source/facebook.rst

   :end-before: end-configure-snippet
   :emphasize-lines: 9

-You should set your app up as a native iOS app in its settings.
+You should set your app up as a native iOS app in its settings at https://developers.facebook.com/apps.
 You should enable SSO (single sign-on) and disable deep linking, as in the following screenshot

 .. image:: images/facebook_ios_app_config.png